Sakib6071/elearning/README.md

 ### `Project Feature`

 - Registration and Login system using firebase.
+- User can reset their password
+- Email verification system
 - Email registration system and Google Sign in system also here.
 - User can choose their class and choose relevant subject course.